 College Senate Revised: February 2006, October 2007, May 2014; Reviewed: January 2013 Revised CON Confidentiality policy to match SFMC.
-Approved by A and P on 5/2/2014, 11/17/2015 also follows the guidelines on social media and networking for nurses developed by the American Nurses Association (ANA) and the National Council of State Boards of Nursing (NCSBN).
+Approved by A and P on 5/2/2014, 11/17/2015 will be held to the same social media policy as employees and must also comply.
+The College of Nursing also follows the guidelines on social media and networking for nurses developed by the American Nurses Association (ANA) and the National Council of State Boards of Nursing (NCSBN).